 Receiving the funds from your Private Student Loan

 Once you have been approved by your private lender for a student loan, your lender will send your loan information to DMACC to be certified.
 Once this is complete, the funds will be sent to DMACC.
 All private loans, as with other financial aid funds, are first applied directly to your DMACC account to pay charges for tuition and other college-related charges.
 If your loan funds exceed the charges on your student account, you will then receive these funds (referred to as a "refund") to pay other educationally related expenses.
-Alternative loans will not exceed the cost of attendance at DMACC.
+Alternative loans, when added to any federal financial aid you are scheduled to receive, will not exceed the cost of attendance at DMACC.
 Disbursing or crediting your student account with private loan funds will only occur after verifying that you are attending the courses for which you are registered.
 More information about when funds are released to students can be found by visiting the “Release of Funds Information” portion of this website.

 - “Guest” students are eligible to apply for Sallie Mae Loans, Wells Fargo Loans, and Iowa Student Loans.